-- With the help of Local Group Policy Editor
+- Employing the Local Group Policy Editor.

-- Through the Registry Editor
+- Navigating through the Registry Editor.

 Use the following steps to